ruik3z/avalon-ingres/README.md

 ## Firmware Module

 To use supported external wireless adapters and SDR devices, install the [Avalon Firmware module](https://github.com/ruik3z/avalon-firmware)

+# Miscellaneous Info, Feautures, etc.

+# Avalon Kernel

+Custom NetHunter-focused kernel for the Xiaomi Poco F4 GT (ingres).

+Built for LineageOS 23.2 with KernelSU-Next integration, external USB WiFi adapter support, SDR support and Kali NetHunter compatibility.

+## Disclaimer

+I am not responsible for any damage caused to your device.

+You are choosing to modify your device and assume full responsibility for anything that happens as a result.

+## Features

+* KernelSU-Next integrated
+* Kali NetHunter support
+* External USB WiFi adapter support
+* Monitor mode capable chipset support
+* SDR support
+* Additional firmware support for NetHunter environments
+* Built for LineageOS 23.2 (Android 16)

 ## Source Code